memphis-iis/GLUDB/docs/simple.md

 * id - Created and used to identify instances of the object.
 If the id Field is blank on save, one will be automatically created (using a uuid).
 * `_version_hist` - If you elect to use versioning, it will be maintained in this field.
-You shouldn't really ever need to worry about this field because you can use helper functions provided for dealing with version history.
+You shouldn't ever need to worry about this field because you can use helper functions provided for dealing with version history.
 See [Versioning](versioning.md)
 * `_create_date` - The creation date of the object.
 See below.
 * `_last_update` - The date of the last update of the object.
 See below.

 If you need to access the `_create_date` and `_last_update` fields, you can parse their contents with `gludb.utils.parse_now_field`.
-However, please keep in mind that these dates are handled whenever `to_data` is called (by design).
-That means that they won't exactly match the date/time of database saves, and that `_last_update` may have some jitter.
+Please keep in mind that gludb handles these dates whenever `to_data` is called (by design).
+That means that they won't always match the date/time of database saves, and that `_last_update` may have some jitter.

-You can get more stable update times by using [Versioning](versioning.md) and looking at the versioning history (which is handled at save).
+You can get more stable update times by using [Versioning](versioning.md) and looking at the versioning history (handled at save).
 That's kind of what the versioning stuff is for.

 ## DBObject annotation

 Any class that you want to persist to the database should have at least one Field defined as we described above.
 You also need to annotate it with DBObject and specify `table_name`.
-That's the name that will be used in the actual data backend that you specify in your configuration (see below).
+The actual backend will use the name that you specify in your configuration (see below).
 Also keep in mind that not every datastore has the concept of a table; for instance, in MongoDB the table_name will actually become the collection name.

 The other parameter available (not shown here) is the type of versioning to be used.
 You may specify a versioning type (currently only DELTA_HISTORY is available) if you want a change history of each object to be stored with the object.
 Please see [Versioning](versioning.md) for more details.

-In addition to an `__init__` methods, properties with defaults, and other features, you get the following methods for free:
+In addition to an `__init__` method, properties with defaults, and other features, you get the following methods for free:

  * to_data - Return a serialized version of the instance in JSON